DNA-I-CHING/BHD_MapMis_Editor/README.md

 itemsDef.js works similarly to the original items.def.
 otheritems.js lists all the items that aren’t in items.def by default and also uses new variables to indicate which 3D .glb file will be used for the item.
+Today, when loading a map, the editor moves the camera to a spot near the center of the inserted items.
+This could be optimized to keep the camera from being positioned so high up in the sky.

 All 3D .glb items should be in the resources/3d_items folder, and you should download the items here: https://drive.google.com/file/d/1Ra4pI8aTDwG5vO3h0fLZYzqPM6YveKQH/view?usp=sharing

+## Shortcuts and menu options
+WASD = Camera movement
+Q/E = Move the camera up and down
+Mouse scroll = Increases camera speed, like in a traditional map editor such as Unreal Engine Speed Scalar = Changes the speed scale controlled by the mouse scroll Ground Clamp = Prevents the camera from going below the terrain Clearance = Adjusts the camera’s minimum height
+Draw Radius = Maximum terrain render distance (helps improve FPS) Main Area = Shows the main map area before it starts repeating infinitely Show Sectors = Shows each terrain subdivision
+Go To = Lets you jump directly to a coordinate
+R = Switches the view mode between colormap, heightmap, and depth map T = Switches to top view (like the original MED view) E = Changes the item gizmo to rotation mode (yaw and pitch) W = Changes the item gizmo to standard XYZ movement mode F = Toggles item wireframe view
+G = Toggles grid lines
+H = Toggles item anchor points
+I = Toggles the map info box on the canvas

 ## Keep working on it.
 Feel free to continue what’s already been done.